nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 The printBudget method of BudgetHandler is called.

 **Step 2**\
-The BudgetHandler calls its own method setBudgetPercentage() (self-invocation) to retrieve the data from the financial statement.
+The BudgetHandler self invokes its own method setBudgetPercentage() to retrieve the data from the financial statement.

 **Step 3**\